Un Nuevo Tiempo: Party platform

 UNT recognizes, despite their "imperfections," the achievements of the 1961 land reform by Rómulo Betancourt to encourage income equality in the countryside by redistributing the land from its few owners to the many.
 They are in favor of safeguarding private property in the countryside by focusing its strategy on safeguarding labor rights through adequate wages and social security.

 UNT wishes to reduce income inequality.
 However, they recognize the differences between the value and social utility of the contributions of those receiving higher salaries and those receiving lower salaries, as well as the difference in training and responsibility between them.
 They recognize the successes of the "universal-assistance" method implemented during the first thirty years of democracy by successive governments and oppose the "selective-compensatory" social policy model implemented by the neoliberal governments of Carlos Andres Perez and Rafael Caldera.
 They criticize them for "populist style" and not leading to collective "self-help" and structural changes.

 UNT believes that universities should be autonomous but regulated by the State.
 They believe that technical education should be favored at the basic education level and that training in various trades should be promoted through the National Institute of Educational Training (INCE) to help the economy and reduce unemployment.
 They believe that the demand for basic and secondary education should be increased through State incentives.
-They wants to give opportunities to study technical careers to those who do not go to university.
+They want to give opportunities to study technical careers to those who do not go to university.
 UNT believes that pre-school education should receive careful attention from the government as a means to reduce the amount of time parents need to devote to taking care of young children.